api2cart/cs-cart-integration/README.md

 <h2><b>SDK and full tech support</b></h2>

-Download our SDK http://docs.api2cart.com/sdk to test how the API works.
+Download our SDK http://docs.api2cart.com/sdk to test how the API works including CS-Cart methods.
 Our team always here to help you with any challenges.
 Furthermore, API2Cart can broaden functionality on request to meet unique business needs and requirements.<br>

 <a href="http://docs.api2cart.com/sdk" target="_blank"><img src="https://api2cart.com/wp-content/uploads/2018/07/sdk-1.png" alt="SDK"></a>